-In the immediate aftermath of the Tucson attack last month there was a great deal of talk based on the (now discredited) supposition that somehow right-wing rhetoric was responsible.
+In the immediate aftermath of the Tucson attack in June 2012 there was a great deal of talk based on the (now discredited) supposition that somehow right-wing rhetoric was responsible.
 Even after it was conclusively shown that Jared Laughner had no discernible ties to any political groups or beliefs, the commentators favored by the mainstream media still persisted in claiming that supposedly “violent rhetoric” had contributed to an “atmosphere of violence” which led and will continue to lead to disturbed individuals lashing out with deadly consequences.

 It has often been said that even a stopped clock can’t be wrong all the time and it behooves us to admit that there truly does exist an atmosphere of violence in our society.
 In that observation, at least, the makers of elite consensus are not wrong.
 They are wrong, however, in where they place the blame for the creation of this atmosphere.
 Instead of blaming “violent rhetoric” and subjecting a carefully chosen list of political scapegoats to the Two Minute Hate, we should consider the possibility that the atmosphere of violence in the culture has been created by the actual violence which pervades and undergirds the savage and permissive lifestyle idealized and promoted by many of our elites.